amrules/in-out-lists/README.md

 1. Fork this repo.
 2. Create a new folder under src/pages and name this folder the date of your list.
 3. Create a new index.md file in your new folder.
 Put your list formatted in markdown here.
 4. Make sure the frontmatter of your index.md file matches the other posts.
-All posts must have path, date, title, and tags.
+All posts must have path, date, title (your name), and tags (your name).
 5. When you're done create a pull request.

 This site was built using Gatsby Starter blog.
 Their readme is below.